To keep the concept simple, Inbound Marketing = Content Marketing.

-You won't be successful at all of the pieces of Content Marketing without a strategy to give structure and organization to the content you create.
-After all of the work you're putting into creating the content, don't you want it to result in leads to your site, and eventually sales of your services?
+You won't be successful at all of the pieces of content marketing without a strategy to give structure and organization to the content you create.
+After all of the work you're putting into creating the content, you want it to result in leads to your site, and eventually sales of your services.

-Your content strategy should be built on relevant keywords to your industry, and what your ideal clients are searching.
-Your content will be found in search IF it is built on a foundation of strong keywords.
+Your content strategy should be built on relevant keywords to your industry, and what your ideal clients are searching for.
+Your content will be found in search if it is built on a foundation of strong keywords.

 Thank you to Shannon Evans and business.com for their insights on keywords, shared here:

-Content is king!
+It’s no secret that content is king.
 Digital marketers have been hearing this phrase since the dawn of the Internet—or at least since 1996 when Bill Gates wrote a paper on the subject.
 Eighty-three percent of B2B marketers have a content strategy.
 So, how can you give your content the impact and visibility it deserves?
 Keywords.

 - Optimizes your content around topics users are actively searching for